Center for Civic Engagement

 Are you interested in having students engage more deeply in your class material through civic engagement?
 Visit the “What is Service-Learning” and “Service-Learning at KVCC” sections below.

 Do you have to complete a Service-Learning project for your class?
 Do you want to enhance your learning and experience through service in the community?
 Do you have a special project you would like to work on to change the world (a little bit)?
-Visit the “What is Service-Learning,” “Service Learning at KVCC,” “Search for Volunteer Opportunities,” and the “Initiatives” sections below.
+Visit the “What is Service-Learning,” “Service Learning at KVCC,” and “Find Service/Volunteer Opportunities” sections below.

 More CCE Information…